react-navigation/react-navigation.github.io/versioned_docs/version-7.x/nesting-navigators.md

 ### Navigator specific methods are available in the navigators nested inside

-For example, if you have a stack inside a drawer navigator, the drawer's `openDrawer`, `closeDrawer`, `toggleDrawer` methods etc. will also be available on the `navigation` prop in the screen's inside the stack navigator.
+For example, if you have a stack inside a drawer navigator, the drawer's `openDrawer`, `closeDrawer`, `toggleDrawer` methods etc. will also be available on the `navigation` object in the screens inside the stack navigator.
 But say you have a stack navigator as the parent of the drawer, then the screens inside the stack navigator won't have access to these methods, because they aren't nested inside the drawer.

-Similarly, if you have a tab navigator inside stack navigator, the screens in the tab navigator will get the `push` and `replace` methods for stack in their `navigation` prop.
+Similarly, if you have a tab navigator inside stack navigator, the screens in the tab navigator will get the `push` and `replace` methods for stack in their `navigation` object.

-If you need to dispatch actions to the nested child navigators from a parent, you can use [`navigation.dispatch`](navigation-prop.md#dispatch):
+If you need to dispatch actions to the nested child navigators from a parent, you can use [`navigation.dispatch`](navigation-object.md#dispatch):

 ```js
 navigation.dispatch(DrawerActions.toggleDrawer());